syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-template.md

 {% endhighlight %}
 {% endtabs %}

-### Render DropDownList component in a column
+### Render DropDownList control in a column

-To render a custom component in a grid column, you need to define a [template](../../api/grid/column/#template) for the column using the `template` property.
-In the following code, we rendered the [DropDownList](../../drop-down-list/getting-started) component in the **Order Status** column by defining the `template` property.
+To render a custom control in a grid column, you need to define a [template](../../api/grid/column/#template) for the column using the `template` property.
+In the following code, we rendered the [DropDownList](../../drop-down-list/getting-started) control in the **Order Status** column by defining the `template` property.

 ```
 <div>